pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot
 Step by Step Guide from the start to end of This Project.
 This guide only covers the mandatory part of the assessment, this guide doesn't cover the bonus part.

+## Recommendation Only
+I recommend with this project that you get a few people and complete it by helping each other out step-by-step and also

 ## This Guide Information
 This guide has 8 Parts:
 - Part 1 - Downloading Your Virtual Machine